terrapower/armi/doc/developer/guide.rst

 through time to any given point.
 This information also constitutes the majority of what gets written to the database for evaluation and/or follow-on analysis.

-Review the :doc:`/tutorials/data_model` section for examples exploring a populated instance of the **Reactor** model.
+Review the data model :ref:`armi-tutorials` section for examples exploring a populated instance of the **Reactor** model.

 Finding objects in a model